 By the way, I hear the deal that is being worked on now is a disaster, an unmitigated disaster.

-Uh, but if they really cared about furloughed employees getting paid, and if they really cared about dreamers and DACA, and they once supported the wall when just a few years ago when Obama they they would have, if they cared about the issue, they would have done it.
+But if they really cared about furloughed employees getting paid and if they really cared about DREAMers and DACA and they once supported the wall just a few years ago in Obama, if they cared about the issue, they would have done it.

 This is politics.